Orwell Dev-C++ Alternatives

 Orwell Dev-C++ is described as 'Portable (IDE) Integrated Development Environment and Compiler for the C++ programming language' and is a IDE in the development category.
-There are more than 25 alternatives to Orwell Dev-C++ for a variety of platforms, including Windows, Mac, Linux, BSD and Android.
-The best alternative is Visual Studio Code, which is free.
-Other great apps like Orwell Dev-C++ are Vim, VSCodium, Microsoft Visual Studio and Eclipse.
+There are more than 25 alternatives to Orwell Dev-C++ for a variety of platforms, including Windows, Mac, Linux, Android and BSD apps.
+The best Orwell Dev-C++ alternative is Visual Studio Code, which is free.
+Other great apps like Orwell Dev-C++ are VSCodium, Vim, Eclipse and Microsoft Visual Studio.

-Orwell Dev-C++ alternatives are mainly IDEs but may also be Text Editors or Code Editors.
-Filter by these if you want a narrower list of alternatives or looking for a specific functionality of Orwell Dev-C++.Visual Studio Code is more than just a code editor, it provides the tools and extensions to compile, debug, compare, refactor, and even manage code repositories all within a highly-customised development environment.
+Orwell Dev-C++ alternatives are mainly IDEs but may also be Code Editors or Text Editors.
+Filter by these or use the filter bar below if you want a narrower list of alternatives or looking for a specific functionality of Orwell Dev-C++.- IDE

 - Free • Open Source